sbis04/rapyd_checkout/README.md

 1. [Flutter SDK](https://docs.flutter.dev/get-started/install) installed and configured on your system.
 2. Setup Appwrite using Docker.
 3. Host the server locally using [ngrok](https://ngrok.com/).
-4. Under `lib` directory, create a `secret.dart` file, and add the server URL and Appwrite project ID to it.
+4. Under `lib` directory, create a `secrets.dart` file, and add the server URL and Appwrite project ID to it.
 Example:

     ```dart
     class Secrets {